aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 cannot query them directly, as Loki has to parse the log content first.
 Add the fields you want to the propertiesAsLabels property in the appsettings in order to index them.
 Use as few fields as you can, and avoid indexing dynamic fields, such as the correlation id, to keep Loki fast.
 I currently only index App and RootInitiator.

+We are now able to query the logs using LoqQl.
+On the next article, I'll share a basic Grafana dashboard to search in the logs with ease.